spsenthil/perktest/README.md

 ### Question 2
 On the page where users have been iterated, add a ```Create``` button.

-This button should trigger a modal that displays the following fields:
+This button should trigger a modal that displays the following fields within a form:

 ```
 Email